Strategies and Frameworks

 National Action Plans

-National Action Plans are the primary mechanism to progress action on the National Disaster Risk Reduction Framework.
+National Action Plans support implementation of the National Disaster Risk Reduction Framework.

 First National Action Plan